 From my perspective, it sounds like there is competition and Mr. Knapp doesn't like it.

-Mr. Knapp's time might be better spent answering the question "How many years of public schooling are required to adequately educate a person to become a productive member of society?"
+Mr. Knapp's time might be better spent answering the question "How many years of public schooling are required to adequately educate a person to become a productive member of society."
 Do we really need 12 or 13 years?
-The Amish are doing it with eight.
+The Amish are doing it at eight.

 Ron Snyder, Sunbury